bertrandmoal/ards_young/README.md

 => Go to the next section

  - Option 2 : Your institution is using a different procedure classification

-               Map the local procedure code to the PROC-ICD10 in the google sheet https://docs.google.com/spreadsheets/d/1MSp2_h2f9F3wMc6iLg85nZwhkCHGiMrV8gM8s7rSaP4/edit#gid=0
+               Map the local procedure code to the PROC-ICD10 in the google sheet

+               https://docs.google.com/spreadsheets/d/1MSp2_h2f9F3wMc6iLg85nZwhkCHGiMrV8gM8s7rSaP4/edit#gid=0

                In your LocalPatientObservations.csv replace your local code by the one from the ICD-10-PCS Procedure classification
                Do not forget to add the concept_type ="PROC-ICD10"

 => Go to the next section

 ### Blood gas
-Make sur that the Pa02(loinc 2703-7) and PaC02 (loinc 2703-7) are included in your LocalPatientObservations.csv file
+Make sur that the Pa02(loinc 2703-7) and PaC02 (loinc 2703-7) are included in your LocalPatientObservations.csv file (Phase 2)

 ### QC analysis:
 Validate  the QC analysis for the your phase 2 and 1 files